RIKEN-RCCS/lens3/doc/design.md

 ## Scheduler

   + Basic functions
-    --Determine Zone ID
+    --Determine Pool ID
-    --Determine the node to start MinIO in charge of Zone ID --Call manager and start MinIO in charge of Zone ID --Retransfer of the session transferred from the multiplexer (* See implementation differences)
+    --Determine the node to start MinIO in charge of Pool ID --Call manager and start MinIO in charge of Pool ID --Retransfer of the session transferred from the multiplexer (* See implementation differences)

   + Start condition
     --Called from the multiplexer.
 There are two reasons:
       --Access with direct hostname could not be resolved.
       --Access with Access Key ID could not be resolved.
-    --Get Zone ID from Storage Zone Table (main)
+    --Get Pool ID from Storage Pool Table (main)

   + Basic operation

-    1. If access with direct hostname cannot be resolved --Look up the Storage Zone Table (directHostname) with Host as the key.
+    1. If access with direct hostname cannot be resolved --Look up the Storage Pool Table (directHostname) with Host as the key.
-        Get Zone ID.
+        Get Pool ID.
-      --If you could not get the Zone ID:
+      --If you could not get the Pool ID:
-        --The direct hostname is not registered. error 404 (via multiplexer) --A Zone ID was obtained. goto 3;
+        --The direct hostname is not registered. error 404 (via multiplexer) --A Pool ID was obtained. goto 3;
       --1, 2 are exclusive

-    2. If access with the Access Key ID cannot be resolved --Look up the Storage Zone Table (accessKeyID) using the Access Key ID as the key.
+    2. If access with the Access Key ID cannot be resolved --Look up the Storage Pool Table (accessKeyID) using the Access Key ID as the key.
-        Get Zone ID.
+        Get Pool ID.
-      --If you could not get the Zone ID:
+      --If you could not get the Pool ID:
-        --The Access Key ID is not registered. error 404 (via multiplexer) --A Zone ID was obtained. goto 3;
+        --The Access Key ID is not registered. error 404 (via multiplexer) --A Pool ID was obtained. goto 3;
       --1, 2 are exclusive

-    3. The Zone ID is not registered in the route table.
+    3. The Pool ID is not registered in the route table.
       --Here, I don't check if it is still registered in the MinIO Address Table.
       --Determine the node to start MinIO. (see "Scheduling" below) --When running on your own node: Start manager.
-        --Pass the Zone ID, port range, and multiplexer address.
+        --Pass the Pool ID, port range, and multiplexer address.
         --The Routing Table should have been updated after the startup is completed.
         --goto 4;